Amenities

 Waste Disposal

-Normal refuse collection day (from April 2012) is every Tuesday.
+Normal refuse collection day is every Tuesday.

 Collection of garden waste (if you have subscribed to the service) alternates on Tuesdays with Recycling collections.
 The tables above show dates for Recycling so garden waste collections will be made on those Tuesdays NOT shown above.

-It is advisable to have any items for collection ready at the roadside by 7.30 am. on the appropriate day.
+It is advisable to have any items for collection ready at the roadside by 7.00 am. on the appropriate day.

 The nearest household waste disposal site is at Saltash (near Waitrose).